-Click to buy lemon grass oil
+Click to buy Lemongrass Natural Body oil

 Lemon grass (scientific name: Cymbopogon) is a Poaceae plant that grows 1-2 meters high.
 There are about 55 different species belonging to this species.
 It is naturally grown in warm and tropical regions (South East Asia, Africa) but its ease of cultivation and its many uses (requiring only a lot of light and water) has contributed to its distribution throughout the world.

 Lemon grass is very common as a lemongrass herb in many kitchens in the world, including Asia (Thailand, Indonesia, Sri Lanka, Vietnam), Latin America (Mexico), Africa (Togo, Congo), the Caribbean and more.

 Its fleshy stalk is used for cooking soups, chicken dishes, fish and vegetables.
 And the jagged and leaves cuts with lemon taste are used for tea infusions.
 Can be used as a dried plant, as powder or in its fresh form.